Lyd-W/Science-and-Nature-Quiz/README.md

 ### Header

 The website has consistent headers on all devices, showing the quiz name in the header font along with the quiz logo.
-Buttons for the instructions and contact can also be found within the header, both of with have dropdown contents to provide further information or the contact form.
+Buttons for the instructions and contact can also be found within the header, both of which have dropdown contents to provide further information or access to the contact form.

 <b>Mobile header</b>